 The End of a Long Road

-This woman didn’t have an alcoholic husband because she refused to acknowledge it.
+In this woman’s mind she didn’t have an alcoholic husband because she refused to acknowledge it.
 Her children weren’t troubled coming from such a home; they were just experiencing ‘growing pains.’
 And she wasn’t shallow and out of touch, she was just an optimist.
 At the end of this woman’s life, she came to the place where she literally didn’t know anything.
-She didn’t want to know the truth, so now she was unable to know anything in dementia.
+She didn’t want to know the truth, so then she was unable to know anything with dementia.
+Not that dementia is always the fruit of this principle, but I question whether this state reveals her choices to not know.
 Lord Jesus, have mercy on us for the choices we make!

 There’s another woman I once knew who absolutely refused her responsibilities.
-She had many children and at a certain point she said, “I am done.”
-Her husband and older children would have to pick up the slack.
+She had many children and at a certain point she said, “I am done!”
+Her husband and older children would have to pick up the slack for her irresponsibility.
 She never cooked another meal, changed another diaper, or mopped another floor.
 She was done with her responsibilities.
 Her end was the mental illness of Alzheimer’s.
 She died an early death with the inability to have any responsibility, even of her own care.
+Again not always the fruit of this principle but one has to question.
 Son of David, have mercy on us!

 A Man at The End

 Lastly, I knew a man who hated his life and responsibilities.
 He resented everything from the lawn to his job.
 Everything was an imposition and an inconvenience, even his own wife, children and grandchildren.
 His end was a struggle and strain that was an unbearable inconvenience.
 He suffered from a debilitating disease where everything was completely, literally unbearable.
 His own body fought the fight he set in place against himself.